PhilNel/node-web-fetcher/README.md

 # node-web-fetcher

-A modular and headless page renderer built in Node.js using Playwright.
-It’s designed to render pages using JavaScript and store the full HTML for further parsing.
+A Node.js utility that renders JavaScript-heavy web pages (like DuckDuckGo’s careers page) and stores the resulting HTML for downstream scraping.g.

+Designed to run both locally and in AWS Lambda using puppeteer-core and @sparticuz/chromium.

 This component pairs with [perl-web-scraper](https://github.com/PhilNel/perl-web-scraper).